 One photograph that stood out from the series showed one of Lee’s sitters seated on the floor against the door frame with his hand to his face.
 In full view are the tears streaming down a young man’s face.
 Immediately outside of the room, where Lee situated himself, another male figure stood against a bare wall, looking at Lee and his camera as if resigned and in search of answers to what was happening out of his view.
 The caption stated the names of the sitters and assigned them specific roles, “Jerell Willis, father, and Fidel Willis, son.”
 It is difficult to know who is assuming the role of father and son in the image.
 When speaking about the photograph, Lee told me that he resists “making sense of his images” for viewers.
 He also revealed the uncertainty he confronted about whether to give his sitters their privacy.
 Ultimately, though, he chose to capture the scene.

 Initially, Lee’s sitters wanted directions on how to pose, or act, in front of his camera.
 Lee refused to give instructions and spent time getting to know his sitters, sometimes watching TV with them or accompanying them on their daily errands.
 A documentary space developed where Lee and his sitters were no longer looking for a specific moment to picture.
 He photographed his sitters over the course of hours of the days and spans of years.
 Rather than trying to show a change in terms of physical development, the photographs reflect the ways in which his sitters saw themselves within the bedrooms, kitchens, hallways, and rooftops that they inhabited.
-In the photograph before the one of Jerel crying, Jerell and Fidel sit on their building’s rooftop in an embrace with their backs against a brick wall.
+In the photograph before the one of Jerel crying, Jerell and Fidel sit on their building’s rooftop built by new home builders NSW in an embrace with their backs against a brick wall.
 The background features the rooftops of other nearby buildings along with the skyline of New York City.
 While on the rooftop, Lee looked for other possible sites to photograph and pointed to the Empire State Building.
 Neither Jerell nor Fidel recognized the Empire State Building; the landmark was not a part of their everyday reality.

 Across from the photograph of Jerell and Fidel, there was a picture of a person inside of a car looking out to another person who stood with their hand literally on the window.
 In order to show both people in the same frame, Lee had to insert his handheld camera into the open minivan window.
 Over the course of producing this series, Lee determined that many of his sitters did not aspire to be photographed far from leave where they lived.
 And often, there are no photographs or adornments hanging on the walls of their homes.
 Instead, they preferred to be photographed alongside the baby bottles and diapers that spoke to the emotional and physical labor associated with their roles as fathers with no desire nor impetus for them to dress up when Lee photographed them.